 With so much of our life happening online these days, this email might not seem out of the ordinary, and if you’re too busy or stressed to give this more than a cursory glance, you may miss the signs of a phishing attack.
 Unfortunately, that’s what the scammer is counting on.

-Let’s break down what you need to do to catch this phish:
+Let’s break down the steps you need to take to catch this phish:

-- Check the sender’s name and email address.
 The sender’s name may appear legitimate, but the email address will tell you whether or not this is a phishing attack.
 In this case, the “o” of Amazon is replaced with a zero, which is obvious upon close inspection.
 However, some addresses may be even harder to spot and use a character from the Cyrillic alphabet instead of the Roman alphabet.
-This tactic is called script spoofing, and it’s on the rise.
+This tactic of using lookalike characters or symbols to mimic trusted names or websites is called script spoofing, and it’s on the rise.

 Spear phishing is a targeted phishing attack sent to a specific individual or company.
 These attacks may be harder to spot because the phishing email is spoofed to seem like it’s from someone you know.
 It can also include some seemingly legitimate information, such as your name, the company you work for and even the projects you’re working on.
 That’s because the scammers behind a spear phishing attack have done research to make their email seem believable, in the hopes that it will trick you into giving them what they want.